Ali Bamba

-Ali Vanomo Bamba (born 2 July 1991) is an Ivorian professional footballer who plays as a left-back for Championnat National 2 club Marignane Gignac CB.
+Ali Vanomo Bamba (born 2 July 1991) is an Ivorian professional footballer who plays as a left-back for French Championnat National 2 club Bourges Foot 18.

 Career

 On 19 August 2012, Le Mans announced on its website that Bamba was moving on loan to Belgian Pro League team Oud-Heverlee Leuven.
 However, two days later, OH Leuven announced that despite the interest in Bamba, they had rejected him after failing the medical tests.

 On 4 September 2012, Bamba joined Championnat National side Metz on a loan deal.
 After his return to Ligue 2, Le Mans, he was released and he returned permanently to Metz, now also in Ligue 2.
 Bamba played only a few games with the reserve team of Metz and was loaned out in December 2013 to Strasbourg.